-What sort of technology is enabling these breakthroughs?
+What kind of technology is enabling these breakthroughs?

 Digital bioacoustics relies on very small, portable, lightweight digital recorders, which are like miniature microphones that scientists are installing everywhere from the Arctic to the Amazon.
 You can put these microphones on the backs of turtles or whales.
-You can put them deep in the ocean, [put them] on the highest mountaintop, attach them to birds.
-And they can record sound continuously, 24/7, in remote places where scientists cannot easily reach, even in the dark and without the disruption that comes from introducing human observers in an ecosystem.
+You can put them deep in the ocean or on the highest mountaintop or attach them to birds.
+They can record continuously, 24/7, in remote places scientists cannot easily reach, even in the dark, and without the disruption that comes from introducing human observers in an ecosystem.

 What's an example of these communication patterns?

-In the bat chapter where I discuss the research of Yossi Yovel, there’s a particular study in which he monitored [nearly two] dozen Egyptian fruit bats for two and a half months and recorded ... [their] vocalizations.
-His team then adapted a voice recognition program to analyze [15,000 of] the sounds, and the algorithm correlated specific sounds with specific social interactions captured via videos—such as when two bats fought over food.
-Using this, the researchers were able to classify the majority of bats’ sounds.
-That is how Yovel and other researchers such as Gerry Carter have been able to determine that bats have much more complex language than we previously understood.
-Bats argue over food; they actually distinguish between genders when they communicate with one another; they have individual names, or “signature calls.”
+In the bat chapter where I discuss the research of Yossi Yovel of Tel Aviv University, there's a particular study in which his team monitored [nearly two] dozen Egyptian fruit bats for two and a half months and recorded their vocalizations.
+They then adapted a voice-recognition program to analyze [15,000 of] the sounds, and the algorithm correlated specific sounds with specific social interactions captured via videos—such as when two bats fought over food.
+Using this, the researchers were able to classify the majority of bats' sounds.
+That is how Yovel and other researchers such as Gerry Carter of the Ohio State University have been able to determine that bats have much more complex language than we previously understood.
+Bats argue over food; they distinguish between genders when they communicate with one another; they have individual names, or “signature calls.”
 Mother bats speak to their babies in an equivalent of “motherese.”
 But whereas human mothers raise the pitch of their voices when talking to babies, mother bats lower the pitch—which elicits a babble response in the babies that learn to “speak” specific words or referential signals as they grow up.
 So bats engage in vocal learning.

-That’s a great example of how deep learning is able to derive these patterns from [this] instrumentation, all of these sensors and microphones, and reveal to us something that we could not access with the naked human ear.
+That's a great example of how deep learning is able to derive these patterns from this instrumentation, all of these sensors and microphones, and reveal to us something that we could not access with the naked human ear.
 Because most of bat communication is in the ultrasonic, above our hearing range, and because bats speak much faster than we do, we have to slow it down to listen to it, as well as reduce the frequency.
 So we cannot listen like a bat, but our computers can.
-And the next insight is, of course, that our computers can also speak back to the bat.
-[The software produces] specific patterns and uses those to communicate back to the bat colony or to the beehive, and that is what researchers are now doing.
+The next insight is that our computers can also speak back to the bat.
+The software produces specific patterns and uses those to communicate back to the bat colony or to the beehive, and that is what researchers are now doing.

 How are researchers talking to bees?

 The honeybee research is fascinating.
-A [researcher] named Tim Landgraf studies bee communication, which, as I mentioned earlier, is vibrational and positional.
-When honeybees “speak” to one another, it’s their body movements, as well as the sounds, that matter.
-Now computers, and particularly deep-learning algorithms, are able to follow this because you can use computer vision, combined with natural language processing.
-They have now perfected these algorithms to the point where they’re actually able to track individual bees, and they’re able to determine what impact the communication of an individual might have on another bee.
+A researcher named Tim Landgraf of Freie Universität Berlin studies bee communication, which, as I mentioned earlier, is vibrational and positional.
+When honeybees “speak” to one another, it's their body movements, as well as the sounds, that matter.
+Now computers, and particularly deep-learning algorithms, are able to follow this because you can use computer vision, combined with natural-language processing.
+They have now perfected these algorithms to the point where they're actually able to track individual bees, and they're able to determine what impact the communication of an individual might have on another bee.
 From that emerges the ability to decode honeybee language.
 We found that they have specific signals.
-[Researchers have given these signals] funny names.
-[Bees] toot; they quack.
-There’s a “hush” or “stop” signal, a whooping “danger” signal.
-They’ve got piping [signals related to swarming] and begging and shaking signals, and those all direct collective and individual behavior.
+Researchers have given these signals funny names.
+Bees toot; they quack.
+There's a “hush” or “stop” signal, a whooping “danger” signal.
+They've got piping [signals related to swarming] and begging and shaking signals, and those all direct collective and individual behavior.

 What impact is this technology having on our understanding of the natural world?

 The invention of digital bioacoustics is analogous to the invention of the microscope.
-When [Dutch scientist Antonie] van Leeuwenhoek started looking through his microscopes, he discovered the microbial world..., and that laid the foundation for countless future breakthroughs.
+When Dutch scientist Antonie van Leeuwenhoek started looking through his microscopes, he discovered the microbial world, and that laid the foundation for countless future breakthroughs.
 So the microscope enabled humans to see anew with both our eyes and our imaginations.
 The analogy here is that digital bioacoustics, combined with artificial intelligence, is like a planetary-scale hearing aid that enables us to listen anew with both our prosthetically enhanced ears and our imagination.
 This is slowly opening our minds not only to the wonderful sounds that nonhumans make but to a fundamental set of questions about the so-called divide between humans and nonhumans, our relationship to other species.
-And [it’s] also opening up new ways to think about conservation and our relationship to the planet.
-It’s pretty profound.
+It's also opening up new ways to think about conservation and our relationship to the planet.
+It's pretty profound.